browserengineering/book/book/embeds.md

 browsers don't quite want to remove it, but there is also no way to make it "less accurate", since it's not primarily a clock anyway.
-Browsers now require [certain optional HTTP headers][sab-headers] to be present on the parent *and* child frames' HTTP responses in order to allow use of `SharedArrayBuffer`, though this is not a perfect solution.
+Browsers now require [certain optional HTTP headers][sab-headers] to be present in the parent *and* child frames' HTTP responses in order to allow use of `SharedArrayBuffer`, though this is not a perfect solution.